 Mechanical breakdown insurance is similar to an extended warranty in that they both cover the cost of certain vehicle repairs.
 However, there are a number of key differences.

-An extended warranty tends to be much more expensive than mechanical breakdown insurance, but there usually isn’t a deductible required.
-Because extended warranties are not a type of insurance, you have to pay the full annual cost upfront, rather than monthly.
+Additionally, because extended warranties are not a type of insurance, you may have to pay the full cost up front, rather than having the option to pay in installments.
 When it comes to getting repairs, drivers with an extended warranty often have to take their car to an approved auto body shop.

 The age of your car might also limit you from getting an extended warranty.
 Typically, only brand new cars and some lightly used cars qualify for an extended warranty.
-On the other hand, you can purchase mechanical breakdown insurance for a used car, as long as it’s under ~15,000 miles.
+On the other hand, you might be able to purchase mechanical breakdown insurance for a used car, as long as it’s under ~15,000 miles.
+However, each company will have its own guidelines about which cars qualify for car repair coverage.

 Is mechanical breakdown insurance worth it?

-Ultimately, mechanical breakdown insurance is only worth it for certain repairs.
 For example, if you need to replace your engine, it might cost $4,000.
-That’s significantly more than you would spend on your insurance and deductible.
+That’s significantly more than you are likely to spend on the insurance coverage and deductible.
 In that case, mechanical breakdown coverage could save you a lot of money.

 However, consider a less expensive repair.
 Say you need to replace your steering column, which will cost $300.
 If you’re paying $100 for insurance and have a $250 deductible, you’re paying more money out-of-pocket for insurance than the cost of the repair.
 In that case, you’re not saving any money by having mechanical breakdown insurance.

 Another thing to consider is the age of your car.
-Older cars and vehicles with high mileage are more likely to break down.
+Older cars and vehicles with high mileage might be more likely to break down.
 If your car isn’t the most reliable model, a mechanical breakdown policy might be worth the money.

-So, who shouldn’t consider mechanical breakdown coverage?
+So, who might want to skip mechanical breakdown coverage?
 New car owners.
-If you buy a new car from a dealership, it likely comes with a warranty.
-If you purchase mechanical breakdown coverage, you would ultimately be paying for duplicate coverage.
+If you buy a new car from a dealership, it might already come with a warranty.
+If you purchase mechanical breakdown coverage, you could be paying for duplicate coverage.
 Once the initial warranty ends, you might consider purchasing an extended warranty if you want to avoid a deductible.

 Frequently asked questions